The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Consider respiratory monitoring for 48-72 hours in premature infants (born ≤28 weeks gestation) due to risk of apnea.
 Monitor for syncope for 15 minutes following administration.
 If seizure-like activity associated with syncope occurs, maintain patient in supine or Trendelenburg position to reestablish adequate cerebral perfusion.

 Animal reproduction studies have not been conducted.
-Inactivated vaccines have not been shown to cause increased risks to the fetus (CDC, 2011).
-This product is indicated for use in infants and toddlers.
+Inactivated vaccines have not been shown to cause increased risks to the fetus (NCIRD/ACIP 2011).
+This product is indicated for use in infants and children.